murb/PortableRails/README.md

 The software has been tested on Windows XP running on a MacBookPro via Virtual Box and a locked down Hewlett Packard machine within a bank (I guess that means pretty much locked down) and it worked.
 I hope it also works for you within your school, university or other company.
 If it doesn't try harder first, and then [try contacting me](http://murb.nl/contact).

+## Known defects

+* Coffeescript doesn't work properly currently.
+This is a known issue, and haven't had the time to figure this out correctly.

 ## Credits

 All credits go to the http://rubyinstaller.org/downloads/ team.
 I hardly did anything.
 Give them a big thanks!